dantheman3333/frost/README.md

 Why use this over the normal `rosbag info`?

-On large bags this program is around 15x faster, e.g. 30s->2s.
+The `topics` command allows you to see topics without extra noise and on large bags this program is around 4x faster, with subsequent runs 15x faster.

 ### Installation